 The table below shows the usual maximum weights per spool for copper materials:

-(Other types of spool, e.g. SD300K, film spools or K100 are also possible on request)
+(Other types of spool are also possible on request)

 High-strength wires, for example made from bronze or steel, should preferably be wound on larger spools, so that they can be straightened more easily later on.

 We implement a re-use system for most of our plastic spools.
-You return your spools to us at our expense and the price originally charged for this is credited to your account.
+You return the spools to us at your expense and the price originally charged for this is credited to your account.
 This policy avoids unnecessary waste and is good for the environment.

 For larger quantities, we mainly use the metallic steel or aluminium spools familiar from wire drawing, sometimes also known as annealing spools.
 Despite this, we have never forgotten our roots and we still supply material in the form of rings to this day.